modern-influence-of-ancient-warriors

 Weaving Techniques and the Structure of Mamluk Carpets

-Mamluk carpet weaving is technically distinctive.
-The majority of surviving carpets were woven on vertical looms using the asymmetrical (Persian) knot, which allowed for the precise rendering of complex geometric curves and sharp lines.
-The density of knots is exceptionally high, often reaching over 100 knots per square inch.
-The pile was cut very short, resulting in a firm, rigid structure that preserved the clarity of the design.
-A defining feature is the use of a weft-faced technique where multiple threads of colored weft are passed across the warp after each row of knots.
-This structure created a very stable, durable fabric that could withstand heavy use on the stone floors of mosques.
-The borders of these carpets are as complex as the fields, featuring intricate bands of Kufic script, floral meanders, and geometric guards.
+Mamluk carpet weaving is technically distinctive and can be identified even from a fragment.
+The majority of surviving carpets were woven on vertical looms using the asymmetrical (Persian) knot, which allowed for precise rendering of complex geometric curves and sharp lines.
+The density of knots is exceptionally high, often exceeding 100 knots per square inch, and in the finest examples reaching 150 or more.
+The pile was cut very short—typically less than a quarter of an inch—resulting in a firm, rigid structure that preserved the clarity of the design without the fibers falling over and blurring the pattern.
+A defining structural feature is the use of a weft-faced technique.
+After each row of knots, multiple threads of colored weft were passed across the warp and beaten down firmly.
+This structure created a very stable, durable fabric that could withstand heavy use on the stone floors of mosques without distorting.

 Decoding Design: Geometry, Floral Motifs, and Calligraphy

-The designs of Mamluk religious textiles are not arbitrary.
+The designs of Mamluk religious textiles are not arbitrary decorative patterns.
 They are the physical manifestation of a sophisticated artistic philosophy that saw geometry, nature, and the written word as pathways to understanding the divine.
 The compositions are highly structured, almost architectural, reflecting the proportional systems used in contemporary Mamluk stone and woodwork.
 The weaver was not just a technician but an artist who engaged in complex mathematical problem-solving to translate a two-dimensional design into a woven structure of knots and threads.
+The designs were often drawn on paper cartoons that served as guides, though the weaver had to make constant adjustments to accommodate the tension and behavior of the yarn.

 The Mamluk Star Pattern